nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-12-13-information-sync/index.md

 ---
 title: Information Sync
-description: "Discover effective solutions for syncing contacts and calendars with Plaxo.
-Learn how to streamline your mobile and online tools for better organization!"
+description: Discover effective solutions for syncing contacts and calendars with Plaxo.
+Learn how to streamline your mobile and online tools for better organization!
 date: 2007-12-13
 creator: Martin Hinshelwood
 id: "279"